China–Indonesia relations: Kingdom era

 Most ancient Chinese-Indonesia relations were trade-motivated and throughout their shared history, most were harmonious and peaceful, with one exception.
 In 1293, Kublai Khan of Yuan dynasty sent a massive expedition of 1,000 ships to Java to punish the defiant king Kertanegara of Singhasari.
 The naval expedition, however, was a failure as Java rose to be Majapahit empire instead.
 Maritime empires such as Srivijaya, Majapahit, and later Malacca sought trade permits to establish relations with lucrative Chinese markets.
 The numbers of Chinese immigrants and Chinese influences in the archipelago reached a new height, with the massive Ming dynasty naval expedition led by admiral Zheng He that visited Java, Sumatra, and the Malay peninsula in early the 15th century.
 Zheng He's translator Ma Huan wrote a detailed description of Majapahit and where the king of Java lived.
 The report was composed and collected in Yingya Shenglan, which provides a valuable insight on the culture, customs, also various social and economic aspects of Chao-Wa (Java) during Majapahit period.
 The Chinese naval expedition contributed to the establishment of overseas Chinese settlements in Indonesia, such as Semarang, Tuban and Rembang which have had significant Chinese populations since Majapahit era.

 During the colonial Dutch East Indies Company and Dutch East Indies era, significant Chinese settlers began to fill labor needs and seek a new life in the Indonesian archipelago.
 Most of Chinese Indonesian immigrants came from the provinces of Southern China, such as Fujian and Guangdong.
 Significant Chinese settlements were established in West Kalimantan, the east coast of Sumatra, and the northern coast of Java.
+In 1932, China declared that its southernmost territory was the Paracels, not the seas surrounding the Natuna islands.